 Warm weather means it’s biking season.
 This bike helmet safety video has fast cuts, quirky humor, and helpful information—all in about three minutes.

-(Used with the kind permission of the Government of Manitoba.)
+(Used with the kind permission of the Manitoba Cycling Association.)

 Dartmouth College is committed to an environment where all Dartmouth community members are encouraged to report any suspected violations of law or Dartmouth policy without fear of retaliation.